Loadsmart raises $21.6 million for AI freight booking

 “We are at our core a data company,” Capella said.
 “With the highest ratio of engineers in the industry, we were the first to introduce truckload instant pricing and booking, and the market’s first server-to-server autonomous truckload booking via our API.
 This tech-first approach has allowed us to set in place a fully scalable and automated distribution model.”

 Loadsmart isn’t the only player in the digital freight broker business, of course.
-Seattle-based Convoy, which has raised hundreds of millions of dollars from backers including Jeff Bezos and Bill Gates, boasts a platform — Dynamic Backup — that optimizes routing guides from real-time, guaranteed prices for contractual freight.
+Seattle-based Convoy, which has raised hundreds of millions of dollars from backers such as Jeff Bezos and Bill Gates, boasts a platform — Dynamic Backup — that optimizes routing guides from real-time, guaranteed prices for contractual freight.
 Transfix, which operates in New York, has an online marketplace that matches loads to drivers.
-And Uber, for its part, recently extended its Uber Freight fleet management platform to small and mid-sized businesses.
+And Uber recently extended its Uber Freight fleet management platform to small and mid-sized businesses.

 But Salgado and Capella contend that Loadsmart is building on upward momentum.
 It already counts “several” Fortune 100 companies among its customers, including the aforementioned Daimler and Anheuser-Busch InBev and Electrolux.